 The other thing you’ll notice on your treadmill is pre-programmed interval workouts.
 These are often varying in time and intensity, but change the speed and incline for you to challenge yourself throughout.
 You’ll find different treadmills have different workouts to explore.

 Not every treadmill will have a heart rate monitor, but many do have the option.
 Whether that’s grabbing hold of the sidebars or the front bar to read your heart rate or using a strap that hooks up to a heart rate monitor on the treadmill.
 If you can, we recommend the heart rate straps because grabbing the bars can be difficult to maintain good form.
 Even though this might seem unnecessary, seeing your heart rate especially as a beginner can be helpful to measure your output.

 Aside from knowing your treadmill’s features, you want the right gear to run in.
-Running is great as it doesn’t require a lot of equipment, however, some simple things like the right shoes and clothes can go a long way.
+Running on a treadmill is great as it doesn’t require a lot of equipment, however, some simple things like the right shoes and clothes can go a long way.

 Choose the right shoes

-If you’ve talked to any runner about their gear, you’ll know running shoes matter.
-But the right running shoes aren’t just for pros; it makes a difference for everyone.
-So before you lace up and run, be sure you have proper running shoes.
+If you’ve talked to any runner about their gear, you’ll know that running shoe matter.
+But the right running shoes aren’t just for pros; they make a difference for everyone.
+So, before you lace up and run, be sure you have proper running shoes.

-A great thing about running is all in all, it can be a low investment, but where you may want to put in some investment in your shoes.
+A great thing about running on a treadmill is, all in all, it can be a low investment, but where you may want to put in some investment in your shoes.
 Correct running shoes can help you prevent injury and establish better form.

 Here are a couple of things to consider while you shop for shoes—